cybozu-go/moco/docs/design.md

 - [oracle/mysql-operator](https://github.com/oracle/mysql-operator) takes backups only with `mysqldump`
 - [presslabs/mysql-operator](https://github.com/presslabs/mysql-operator) does not restore clusters to the state at the desired Point-in-Time

-This operator deploys a group of MySQL servers which replicates data semi-synchronously to the slaves and takes backups with both `mysqlpump` and `mysqlbinlog`.
+This operator deploys a group of MySQL servers which replicates data semi-synchronously to the replicas and takes backups with both `mysqlpump` and `mysqlbinlog`.

 In this context, we call the group of MySQL servers as MySQL cluster.

 Goals
 -----

-- Have the master replicate data semi-synchronously to the multiple slaves
+- Have the primary replicate data semi-synchronously to the multiple replicas
 - Support all the four transaction isolation levels.
 - Avoid split-brain.
 - Accept large transactions.
 - Upgrade this operator without restarting MySQL `Pod`s.
 - Support multiple MySQL versions and automatic upgrading.
-- Support automatic master selection and switchover.
+- Support automatic primary selection and switchover.
 - Support automatic failover.
 - Support backups at least once in a day.
 - Support a quick recovery by combining full backup and binary logs.